Halsnøya

-Halsnøya or Halsnøy is an island in Kvinnherad municipality in Vestland county, Norway.
+Halsnøya is an island in Kvinnherad Municipality in Vestland county, Norway.
 The 38 km2 island lies between the Hardangerfjorden and Skånevikfjorden.
-The island has about 2,300 inhabitants (2008) and it is the most populated island in Kvinnherad municipality.
+The island has about 2,600 inhabitants (2024) and it is the most populated island in Kvinnherad Municipality.
 Prior to 2008, it was the most populated island in Norway without a direct connection to land, but the Halsnøy Tunnel opened that year, finally connecting it to the mainland by road.
-There is a regular ferry connection from southern Halsnøy to the neighboring islands of Fjelbergøya and Borgundøya, located just south of Halsnøy.
+There is a regular ferry connection from southern Halsnøya to the neighboring islands of Fjelbergøya and Borgundøya, located just south of Halsnøya.

 History

 The island was the site of the Halsnøy Abbey (closed in 1536), which once was one of the richest monasteries in Norway.
-Today it is a highly popular tourist attraction.
+Today, it is a highly popular tourist attraction.
 In 1896, one of the oldest boats recovered in Norway was found in the Toftevåg bay on the north side of the island.
 It was reconstructed to full-scale in 2006, and a monument was erected at the location of the recovery.